nubirel/bimEX/README.md

 ### Prerequisites

-To run bimEX, you need to install Mathematica and the xAct bundle.
+To run bimEX, you need to install Mathematica 11.0 (or later) and the xAct bundle.

 ### Documentation